steven-mu12/Line-Follower-Project/README.md

 # line_follower
+A line follower robot built completely at home.

+# how is it built?
-Line follower robot, featuring a fully homemade PCB and a 3d printed chasis.
+This line follower robot features two GM2 motors, a homemade PCB and a 3d printed chasis.

+# demo
+youtube link: